Tony Hawk's Pro Skater 1 + 2: Development

-The game is noted to be Vicarious Visions' final work as a subsidiary of Activision before being merged into Blizzard Entertainment in on January 22, 2021.
-According to both Tony Hawk and former Vicarious developer Andy Gentile, there were plans to remaster the third and fourth game in the Tony Hawk series.
-However, when Vicarious was merged under Blizzard, Activision looked for other third-party developers to pursue the remasters, but found no one else was skilled as the Vicarous team, so these remasters were dropped.
+The game is noted to be Vicarious Visions' final work as a subsidiary of Activision before being merged into Blizzard Entertainment on January 22, 2021.
+According to both Tony Hawk and former Vicarious developer Andy Gentile, there were plans to remaster the third and fourth games in the Tony Hawk series, but when Vicarious was merged under Blizzard, Activision looked for other third-party developers to pursue the remasters, but found no one else was skilled as the Vicarious team, so these remasters were dropped.
+Behind the scenes, the project was revived and on March 4, 2025, a new remake titled Tony Hawk's Pro Skater 3 + 4 developed by Iron Galaxy was announced after weeks of teasing on social media, which was released on July 11 of that same year.

 The game was released for PlayStation 5 and Xbox Series X/S on March 26, 2021, while a Nintendo Switch version was released on June 25 of that year.

 The game changes the name of the "mute grab" aerial trick to the "Weddle grab" so as to honor its original creator, Chris Weddle, according to Hawk.

-The trick received its original name in the 1980s by skateboarders who referred to Weddle as the "quiet, mute guy".
-Its original name is misleading, as Weddle is hearing-impaired but does not lack speech.
+In keeping with the lockdowns and other preventative measures imposed by the COVID-19 pandemic during the time of its release, the game also incorporated indirect references to COVID-19 and its impact on society, particularly in the reimagined "School" level where the campus is noticeably devoid of any human activity and video billboard messages pertaining to health and safety measures implemented during the pandemic are being played.

 Marketing

-Since its announcement trailer on May 12, 2020, the game was extensively marketed by Activision.
+Since its announcement trailer in May 2020, the game was extensively marketed by Activision.
 To achieve this, Activision opened several social media accounts for the game on Instagram and YouTube, among others, where additional trailers and endorsement videos by the featured skaters were published until and after the game's release.
 Reminiscent of the first entry in the series, a new "Warehouse Demo" was released on August 14 for all people who had pre-ordered the game.

-The game was made available with several special editions, including the "Digital Deluxe Edition", which included additional skins, skateboards, clothing options, as well as an additional secret character, Ripper; whereas the "Collector's Edition" also offered an actual skateboard as well as other physical merchandise.
+The game was made available with several special editions, including the "Digital Deluxe Edition", which included additional skins, skateboards, clothing options, as well as an additional secret character, Ripper; the "Collector's Edition" also offered an actual skateboard as well as other physical merchandise.